Yue-Chen-YC/Yue-Chen-YC.github.io/index.md

 Before coming to CUHK, I completed my Bachelor of Arts degree in Linguistics and Psychology at the University of California, Los Angeles (UCLA), and served as a Research Assistant at [the Language and Cognition Development (LCD) Lab](https://babytalk.psych.ucla.edu/), [Language Processing Lab](https://processing.linguistics.ucla.edu/) and the [UCLA Language Acquisition Lab](https://languagelab.humanities.ucla.edu/en/).

-My primary interests lie in language acquisition, language processing, and theoretical semantics.
-I utilize experimental, computational, and corpus methodologies to explore fundamental questions about how both children and adults process, acquire, and comprehend language meaningfully.

 ## Academic Background

 - **University of Southern California**